lawleyfall2019/110-fall2019/exercises/audioExercise/audioExercise.md

 Log into YouTube and upload the .mp4 file to your account.
 Set the visibility to unlisted or public (not secret), so that we'll be able to grade it. ([YouTube video uploading instructions](https://support.google.com/youtube/answer/57407?co=GENIE.Platform%3DDesktop&hl=en))

-Post the URL for the video to this week's Assignment in myCourses by 8am on Sunday, November 10th.
+You do not need to post the URL to the video yet; you'll do that after you finish part 2 of the exercise (captioning).